wujaadam87/KrxMusicStation/README.md

 12. As a user I want to manually change order of songs on edited playlist

 13. As a user I want to shut down the laptop remotely from the web app

+14. As a user I want to browse the library by folder structure

+15. As a user I want to add whole folders or single tracks from a folder to playlist (from the folder view)

+16. As a user I want to have the entire app in dark theme